It’s exciting, isn’t it?

 Staying in countries where your money goes further cracks open a fresh can of new opportunities.
 It gives you the freedom to thrive off a “low-paying” job while you build the skills needed for higher-level projects.

 So, without further ado…let’s jump in!&url=https://www.projectuntethered.com/best-travel-jobs/" data-link="https://twitter.com/share?text=Want+to+travel+forever%3F+Check+out+the+internet%27s+most+GINORMOUS+list+of+ways+to+make+money+while+traveling+the+world.+%23traveljobs+%23travel+%23digitalnomad&via=">&url=https://www.projectuntethered.com/best-travel-jobs/" rel="nofollow noreferrer noopener" target="_blank">Want to travel forever?
 Check out the internet's most GINORMOUS list of ways to make money while traveling the world.Click To Tweet

 The Most Obvious Travel Job

 Before diving into backpacker travel jobs, let’s kick things off with the most obvious (and powerful) way to make money traveling…

 Let me tell you from experience—blogging is not for the faint of heart.
 Yes, anyone can be successful if they put in the time, follow a proven strategy, and don’t give up.
 But most people fail.

 Blogging can unlock ultimate freedom, but it comes at a high price.
 You may work thousands of hours without seeing a penny, wondering if it’s all a gargantuan waste of time.
 But if you stick to it and show up consistently, you will find success.

 That said, money isn’t the only reason starting a blog is a smart move.
 It’s also the perfect “training ground” for building up the digital skills needed for other travel jobs.
-(Note: You don’t have to blog about travel).
+(Note: Your blog doesn’t have to be about travel).